Otto Petersen: Life and career

 In the early 1980s, Petersen moved on from street performing and took his act into local comedy clubs.
 He then developed an X-rated act in order to set himself apart from other comics.
 In 2002, Petersen revealed that he had used eight dummies in his career.
 The one he used at this time was hand carved by Tim Selberg.

 Petersen was a guest on Opie and Anthony on WNEW and XM Satellite Radio from April 2000 until his death.
 He also appeared on The Howard Stern Show, Penn & Teller's Sin City Spectacular & Bullshit!, Full Frontal Comedy on Showtime, and Comedy's Dirtiest Dozen.
 Petersen performed with George at the Adult Film Awards ceremony in Las Vegas on two occasions.
 He was not asked for a return appearance having offended some of the audience with his material.

 Petersen described George as "a homophobic, angry, sexist, racist doll".

 In 2004, Petersen was featured in the 2005 documentary film The Aristocrats where he told a version of the joke of the same name.

 In 2007, Petersen was a featured comic as part of Ventriloquist Week on Late Show with David Letterman.
 He looked back on his performance as challenging because of the necessity to use more clean material as opposed to the adult-themed act he is used to.

 In 2009, Petersen said that George Carlin had approached him after a gig some years before and said that he was a fan.
 Also in 2009, Petersen starred in the independent documentary film I'm No Dummy, directed by Bryan W. Simon.
 The comedian Andrew Dice Clay used a large number of the nursery rhymes that Otto told for years well before the rise of Dice.

 Performing for over 30 years, Otto was well renowned as both a comedian and a ventriloquist.

 One of the team's last ventures was their Internet variety show The Pig Roast with Otto & George.

 Otto & George performed all over the U.S. and Canada.
 The duo performed several times at the annual Just for Laughs Comedy Festival in Montreal, Canada.

 Illness and death

 In June 2013, Petersen fell ill with bacterial meningitis and was placed in a coma for nearly a week.
 After he had recovered in the following month, comedian Reverend Bob Levy organised a stand-up show for Petersen to help with his medical bills and loss of income.

 Petersen died in his sleep at his home in Keyport, New Jersey on April 13, 2014, aged 53.
-He is survived by his longtime partner Trish Conte, mother Sylvia, brother Tom, and sister Lona.